Sustainable Canada Dialogues

 About Sustainable Canada Dialogues

-Sustainable Canada Dialogues is an initiative of the UNESCO- McGill Chair for Dialogues on Sustainability and counts on the generous support of the McGill’s Trottier Institute for Science and Public Policy and Dr. Catherine Potvin's Canada Research Chair in Climate Change Mitigation & Tropical Forests.
+Sustainable Canada Dialogues is an initiative of the UNESCO-McGill Chair for Dialogues on Sustainability and counts on the generous support of the McGill’s Faculty of Science and Trottier Institute for Science and Public Policy, and Dr. Catherine Potvin's Canada Research Chair in Climate Change Mitigation & Tropical Forests.

 Sustainable Canada Dialogues aims to identify actions designed to have viable, large impacts based on our expertise and on dialogue among our members.
-We believe that putting options on the table is long overdue in the Canadian context and hope that our input can help Canadian governments at all levels to make ambitious and thoughtful commitments to emissions reductions before the 2015 Paris-Climate Conference in December 2015, a benchmark in the history of international climate change negotiations.
+We believe that putting options on the table is long overdue in the Canadian context and hope that our input can help Canadian governments at all levels make ambitious and thoughtful commitments to emissions reductions.

-The members of Sustainable Canada Dialogues are motivated by a shared view that putting options on the table will stimulate action and is long overdue in Canada.
+Sustainable Canada Dialogues' members are motivated by a shared view that putting options on the table will stimulate action and is long overdue in Canada.
 We believe that climate change is the most serious “symptom” of non-sustainable development and that all sectors of Canadian society must contribute to a transition towards sustainability.

 To build our collective vision of a pathway to sustainability for Canada, a Delphi survey was launched in June 2014.
 The Delphi survey identified six main areas for action:

 - transition to a low-carbon economy

 - transforming the energy system

 - governance and institutions